stalone89/thesis-/README.md

-# thesis- Redundant autopilot system based on COTs open source solution
+Redundant autopilot system based on COTs open source solution

 To run the PX4 triple redundancy system software follow these steps: